Cave Tubing, Hiking and Petrogylphs Around the Tanama River

 Trips into the river will be cancelled if there is rain, as the river rises quickly and can become dangerous.

-You can call Atabey Eco Adventures at 787-806 5272 or try one of the other companies that do similar tours-contact information below.
+Try one of the companies -contact information below.
 OR use Batey Zipline Adventures 787-484-3860 for their tours.

 The tour companies will tell you specifically where to meet your guide when you make your reservations.